aminenaim/metronome/README.md

 Version 1.3.2

-This script parses a pdf schedule to ics format.
+This script parses a pdf schedule to an intelligible ics format.

 It uses python 3.8 and higher version